 '''

 andersn@heisenberg:/local/home/andersn\$ ls ~/.ssh/

-authorized\keys id\dsa.keystore id\rsa known\hosts
+authorized\keys id\rsa known\hosts

-id\dsa id\dsa.pub id\rsa.pub
+id\rsa.pub

 '''

-You most probably don't have all the files I have, the important ones to look for are the ones starting with id_dsa or id_rsa.
+You most probably don't have all the files I have, the important ones to look for are the ones starting with id\rsa.
 If you have at least one of these pairs, just skip to the next step and upload the key to the server.

-To generate a key pair just run the following:
+To generate a key pair just run the following (press enter a few times):

 Important!
-When it asks for a passphrase, just press jenter¿.
+When it asks for a passphrase, just press enter.

 Ok, now we have SSH keys so let's then upload the public key to the server.
 On the gitlab webpage in your browser, find 'Profile Settings', 'SSH Keys', 'Add SSH Key'.
-Copy-Paste the contents of your public key id_dsa.pub and click to add the key.
+Copy-Paste the contents of your public key id\rsa.pub and click to add the key.